bramble-lang/bramble-lang/design/features/arrays.md

 1. Update the signature of the function: insert a new parameter that is a pointer to an array (the same type as the return type) and make the return type void
 1. At the call site, `alloca` space for the returned array on the stack then pass the pointer to the array as the out parameter for the function.
 1. In the function, at the point of return, copy the array value to the location pointed to by the out parameter.
+1. This is why Rust has compile time array sizes: if the size of an array returned by a function was dynamically set within the function, then Rust would not know how much space to allocate for the array at the call site.
+(How does Clang deal with this?)

 ## FAQ
 1. What about an empty array value `[]` what type does that resolve to?
 What's the difference between an array with no values and the unit?
+2. In the line `let a = [1, 2, 3]` what is `a`? `a` is a pointer to the space in memory where the array begings.
+The pointer to the first element in the array.
+In the case of LLVM, `a` would be the value returned by `alloca`.
+3. Do arrays embed information about their size?
+No, because arrays have fixed compile time size, they do not need to embed information about their size into the array.
+This lets the array also be a core model for how contiguous memory works in the hardware.
+If we want to do bounds checking on indices, then that can be computed at compile time because the size for an array will be known at compile time.
+4. What about when we need dynamically sized segment of memory?
+For things like building memory buffers, creating vectors, creating strings, etc.?
+Dynamically sized buffers will need to go into the heap.
+So a separate heap only array can be created once I have built the heap system and memory management for Braid.
+5. Something I noticed in the Rust examples: some of hte GEP calls use `i64` for the index and some use `i32`?
+Why does this happen?